 We hear the word inflammation a lot these days.
 But how many people out there know what it means?
 Did you know that it’s actually a good thing?
 Inflammation is a self-protective response against harmful pathogens, damaged cells or irritants within your body’s tissues.
 The overall purpose is to protect your body and initiate tissue repair.
 Sounds pretty good, right?
 Here’s the problem, it actually ends up producing negative results over time.
 And can we talk about long term chronic inflammation?
 Woah, Nelly.

 Inflammation can be a real jerk sometimes.
 Despite the fact it is your body trying to heal itself, it actually causes a significant amount of pain while it’s at work, causing many to have to turn to medication to manage it.
-There are natural remedies available, for some examples just visit https://www.speedgreens.ca/top-5-aaaa-strains-in-canada/, but it’s still far from ideal.
+So, some people will look to pain relief methods in order to combat the inflammation.
+Some may use pain killers or alternative remedies such as cold pressed olive oil with C60 to help fight the inflammation in the body.
+Others may search for the vast variety of remedies that can help with pain relief.
+Most seek out natural remedies available to them, for some examples just visit https://www.speedgreens.ca/top-5-aaaa-strains-in-canada/, but it’s still far from ideal.
 To make it worse, acute inflammation begins rapidly and becomes severe rapidly.
 Here’s an example – a cut on the skin or a sore throat from a cold.
 Chronic inflammation is a tricky one.
 It’s long term and can last from months to years.
 You may have some signs of an acute inflammation at first, but most of the time, you won’t know until it sneaks right up on you.
 Some people have used CBD Oil to help manage the issues of inflammation but it isn’t for everyone.
 Similarly, natural remedies are an increasingly popular approach to make living with pain more manageable.
 For example, cannabis strains such as lindsay og can be used to relieve tension and help people to feel more relaxed.
 Want to learn more about inflammation?
 Here’s an example – swelling within your joints, also known as Arthritis.

 Generally, inflammation will show up in 5 key signs called “PRISH”